 Removable retainers are retainers that you can place in your mouth and remove as needed.
 These ones come in a variety of different styles.

-The most popular removable retainers are Hawley acrylic retainers and Essix retainers:
+The most popular removable retainers are Hawley acrylic retainers and Invisalign or Vivera retainers:

 A Hawley retainer uses an acrylic plate and metal wires to hold your smile in place.
 The acrylic plate sits behind your upper, front teeth, in the roof of your mouth.
 The metal wires fasten around your front teeth and fit between your back teeth to anchor the retainer in place.

-Your retainer is a part of your orthodontic treatment!
-We don’t charge additional money for your retainer.
-This cost will be included in the affordable payment plan you choose.
+How much do retainers cost?
+Your retainer is a part of your orthodontic treatment, so we don’t charge additional money for your retainer!
+Your retainer costs will be included in the affordable payment plan you choose.

 In the event that you lose or break your retainer, there may be a cost to replace or fix it.
 To prevent this from happening, be sure to care for your retainer properly!

 We’re here to answer your questions, and we want you to know your options!
+We’re more than happy to discuss braces retainers.
 Please don’t hesitate to reach out to us at any time.
-We want what’s best for you and your child’s smile, and we believe patient education is essential for helping you achieve the greatest results.